FadyMohareb/dupless/README.md

 Most of the currently available assemblers are designed to work on highly inbred, homozygous species and are treating differing haplotypes as separate contigs.
 However, inbreeding is not always an option and attempts to assemble a highly heterozygous species often results in a heavily duplicated assembly.
 For these cases, we created "DupLess", a tool capable of detecting and removing the duplicated regions issued from heterozygosity in diploid genomes.

-DupLess workflow is composed of two main steps:

- 1. The detection, based on the coverage, of heterozygous regions in the assembly.

- 2. The detection of duplicates among the heterozygous regions, based on their sequences similarity (using blast).

 ---

 ## Dependencies

 DupLess is supported on Mac and Linux.

-You will need to have the following dependancies:
+You will need to have the following dependencies:

 **Note:** The following python packages are already built-in from python2.7 and do not need to be installed: getopt, subprocess, multiprocessing, sys and os.
 Moreover, **awk** and **sed** should also be available on most systems.